I’ve just finished a week of VBS Recreation and thought I’d pass along what worked for me.

 It helps to have a theme

-This year we worked with an international theme, The Incredible Race, and the recreation booklet had numerous suggestions for the five days.
+One year, we worked with an international theme, The Incredible Race.
+The recreation booklet had numerous suggestions for the five days.

-I used a few of them, for a variety of reasons.
+I used a few of them for various reasons.

-One idea I liked in particular, however, included warming up with jumping jacks–and counting them in a different language each morning.
+One idea included warming up with jumping jacks–and counting them in a different language each morning.

 Monday was easy–most of the kids already knew how to count in Spanish, which is the main language of South and Central America